Educational Game on Cryptocurrency Investment: Using Microeconomic Decision Making to Understand Macroeconomics Principles: Educational Game on Cryptocurrency Investment

 This subsection lists several frequently asked questions about the game.
-We can use the list to answer students' questions in the actual implementation.
+We can use this list to answer students' questions in the actual implementation.

-\begin{quote} \begin{itemize} \item A. Question: Are the “sessions of Ether Investments” sessions independent?
-Do the students keep their Ethers from the previous sessions?
-Are the students’ earnings added to their USD Account after each session?
+\begin{quote} \begin{itemize} \item A. Question: Are the ether investments sessions independent?
+Do the students keep their ethers from the previous sessions?
+Are the students’ earnings added to their USD account after each session?

 -- Answer: Yes, the sessions are independent.
-Students do not keep Ethers from the previous session, and thus their earnings will not be compounded.
+Students do not keep ethers from the previous session; and thus, their earnings are not compounded.

-\item B. Question: Do the students in the rule-based sessions see the change in ETH Account and USD Account after each round or only once at the end of the session?
+\item B. Question: Do the students in the rule-based sessions see the change in the ETH account and USD account after each round or only once at the end of the session?
 What about the students in the discretionary treatment?

--- Answer: In either session, students only see the change in ETH Account and USD Account at the end of the session.
+-- Answer: In either session, students only see the change in ETH account and USD account at the end of the session.

-\item C. Question: How frequently does the random draw of the starting date occur: between each session or only once for each student?
+\item C. Question: How frequently does the random drawing of the starting date occur: between each session or only once for each student?

--- Answer: The random draw of the starting date happens when a new session begins.
+-- Answer: The random drawing of the starting date occurs when a new session begins.

-\item D. Question: Does commit to AI trading mean that students forgo any control?
-Are the students made aware of what AI trading does in its algorithm?
+\item D. Question: Does committing to automated trading mean that students forgo any control?
+Are the students made aware of what automated trading does in its algorithm?

--- Answer: Yes, committing to AI trading means that students forgo any control of their investment decision in one period of a 10-day (round) investment game.
-One can only choose another AI Strategy until the current period of a 10-day (round) investment game ends.
-Students are given an introduction to AI Strategy before the game; thus, they are aware of what the AI does in its algorithm in our design.
+-- Answer: Yes, committing to automated trading means that students forgo any control of their investment decision in one period of a 10-day (round) investment game.
+One can only choose another automated trading strategy until the current period of a 10-day (round) investment game ends.
+Students are given an introduction to automated trading strategies before the game; thus, they are aware of what automated trading does in its algorithm in our design.

 \end{itemize} \end{quote}